istio-ecosystem/authservice/bookinfo-example/README.md

    ```

    Alternatively you can install Istio with a sample [operator.yaml](https://github.com/istio-ecosystem/authservice/blob/master/bookinfo-example/authservice/istio-operatory.yaml) we provide when using `istioctl install -f istio-operator.yaml`.

-1. Fetch the identity provider public key and populate into the configmap.
-In our example, run
-`scripts/google-jwks.sh`.

-      ```shell
-      bash scripts/google-jwks.sh
-      ```
-   Copy the output JWK (with escape) literally to the [templates/config.yaml](https://github.com/istio-ecosystem/authservice/blob/master/bookinfo-example/authservice/templates/config.yaml#L30)
-   to replace the JWK content.

 1. If you are using a Google account as your Identity Provider, you need to specify
 the following redirect URL for the client ID you are using.
 In this example,